37 monuments in 30 days, and what I learned along the way.

 Crumbling communist monuments.
 Precarious mountain roads.
-Forests and lakes, concrete superstructures, totalitarian palaces, abandoned prisons, and a plethora of Brutalist hotels.
+Forests and lakes, totalitarian palaces, abandoned prisons, and a plethora of Brutalist hotels.
 On this 13-day tour we’ll explore the physical legacy of communism across Romania and Bulgaria, travelling thousands of kilometres as we compare and contrast two historic dictatorships divided by a single river.

 Bucharest to Sofia